sleepingkingstudios/rspec-sleeping_king_studios/README.md

 # RSpec::SleepingKingStudios

 A collection of matchers and extensions to ease TDD/BDD using RSpec.

+## Supported Ruby Versions

 Currently, the following versions of Ruby are officially supported:

 * 1.9.3